nokia-eda/docs/docs/getting-started/units-of-automation.md

 # Units of automation

 EDA is an automation framework that follows declarative principles.
-You define the desired state of the resource and EDA takes care of the deployment, provisioning, configuration and reconciliation of the resource.
+An operator's input is the desired state of the resources and EDA takes care of the deployment, provisioning, configuration and reconciliation of the resource.
+In other words, you tell EDA what state you want your infra to be in and EDA carries out the "how" for you in a reliable and most efficient way.

 /// admonition | What is a `Resource`?
     type: subtle-question